NEFSC/READ-SSB-Lee-project-templates/documentation/project_logistics.md

 The only "data_extraction_processing" that you may need to run is the code to re-pull deflators.
 This can be done with "/data_extraction_processing/wrapper_external.do".
 You'll need an API key to import fred.
 Extracting OES and QCEW data is really slow.

-## summary stats

-The code in here will do a bunch of data exploration.
-Violin plots take a while to run.

 ## Sub-projects
 Code for smaller pieces of the project are all in their individual folders in "stata_code".
 For the most part, they produce datasets or tables in  "/results/" and images in "/images/"